Self Care and Leadership

 Suitable and healthy work spaces

-It’s a legal requirement that people in your organisation can access proper workstation assessments that ensure they are sitting properly, that their screens and desk are all positioned in a way that won’t cause discomfort or injury, and that a proper health and safety review of the office is always up to date, to protect against any potential risks.
+It’s a legal requirement to carry out the proper workstation assessments, which make sure people are sitting properly, that their screens and desk are all positioned in a way that doesn’t cause discomfort or injury, and that a proper health and safety review of the office is always up to date…but don’t just do the legal minimum!

-You should also remind any team members that the company will (or at least should!) provide additional items that will help with these set-ups – from better, adjustable chairs to screen protectors that reduce eye strain for those working on computers a lot.
-You might also consider things like standing desks, or additional perks like gym memberships or discounts.
-Some organisations even bring professional massage therapists in regularly, offering free massages to your employees, which is an excellent bonus for sedentary office workers.
+You should also provide additional items that will help with these set-ups – from better, adjustable chairs to screen protectors that reduce eye strain for those working on computers a lot.
+You can supply things like standing desks, additional perks like gym membership – some organisations even bring professional massage therapists in regularly, offering free massages to your employees, which is an excellent bonus for sedentary office workers.

 Delegate and work together

-Some leaders or managers tend to stride around their offices dishing out orders and commands, and putting huge stress and pressure onto their employees; this is never going to work out well in the long-term, and will see your staff turnover increase.
+Some (bad) leaders tend to stride around their office, dishing out orders and commands, putting huge stress and pressure onto their employees; this is never going to work out well in the long-term, and will see your staff turnover increase.

-To protect your team, and keep them where you want them, it’s important that you are always checking in that people are able to maintain their workload, to share tasks among the team equally, and to delegate some tasks if someone is feeling overwhelmed.
+To protect your team t’s important to check that people can maintain their workload, to share tasks among the team equally, and to delegate some tasks if someone is feeling overwhelmed.
+Working as a team means work and targets being equitable – which isn’t the same as demanding the same thing from everyone…

 Be sociable and build relationships

-With most of us spending up to 70% of our weekdays in the workplace it’s not uncommon for people to make lifelong friendships, or even romantic relationships, with colleagues – but some workplaces actively discourage that!
+With many of us spending up to 70% of any weekday in our workplace it’s not uncommon for people to make lifelong friendships, or even romantic relationships, with colleagues – but some workplaces actively discourage that!

-It’s natural that people want to work with those they get along with, but if your office culture is focused entirely on ‘heads down, work work work’ people won’t have the opportunity to build those relationships with each other.
+It’s natural for everyone to want to work with people they get along with, but if your office culture is focused entirely on ‘heads down, work work work’ they won’t have any opportunity to build those vitally important relationships with each other.

-Factor into your working day plenty of opportunities for people to chat, to make conversations about things other than work, to build friendships and connections with each other, and to get to know each other as more than simply desk neighbours.
+Your working day needs to give everyone plenty of opportunities to chat, to make conversations about things other than work, to build friendships and connections with each other, and to get to know each other as more than simply desk neighbours.
 You can also plan fun events, days out, activities and trips for your team – far more than just one Christmas party – that help to build those bonds and secure relationships in the team.

 This not only helps people to be happier in their work, it also gives you more opportunities to learn about the people in each team, and what other experiences, skills, hobbies or interests they might have that could be helpful to the organisation – or just in building better, happier teams.